USGS-R/training-curriculum/content/intro-curriculum/H_Visualize.md

 Let's now build some plots with `ggplot2`.

-1. Load the `CuyahogaTDS` dataset from the `smwrData` package.
+1. Subset `intro_df` to be only one site.
-2. Create a scatter plot of total dissolved solids (`TDS`) response to flow (`Q`).
+2. Create a scatter plot of dissolved oxygen response to discharge.
-3. Create a histogram for total dissolved solids.
+3. Create a histogram for discharge.
-4. Create a boxplot comparing the flow grouped by month.
+4. Challenge: recreate the scatter plot where discharge is logged.
-5. Challenge: recreate the scatter plot where flow is logged.
+5. Using `intro_df`, create a boxplot comparing the flow grouped by site.

 Customizing plots with themes
 -----------------------------